rajington/aws-lambda-zombie-workshop/README.md

 ### Basic Skill

-Despite Hollywood's best efforts to perpare us for zombies, we could always use more tips.
+Despite Hollywood's best efforts to prepare us for zombies, we could always use more tips.
 Let's write a custom intent to supply just that.

 #### Updating the skill in Alexa